 Is EE mobile broadband any good?

-With amazingly wide coverage, lickety-split speeds, and tons of options, EE is a fab choice for broadband on the go.
+With amazingly wide coverage, super speeds, and tons of options, EE is a fab choice for broadband on the go.

 Whatever kind of mobile broadband you’re after, whether it’s a portable dongle or a home 4G router, EE’s probably got it.
 Here’s everything you need to know about what the network has to offer.